 1995 Cool.
 Well above average rainfall.
 Bloom, veraison and harvest all later than normal.
 Great ripening weather for 6 weeks.

-1996 Hot.
+1996 Warm.
 Average rainfall.
 Mild winter, untimely spring rains and intense summer heat resulted in low vineyard yields.
 Ripening weather in September-October was excellent.
 Lightest crop size since 1988, very high extraction and very concentrated juice.

 1997 Temperate Consistent.
 Average rainfall, warm winter and spring, mild summer.
 Slow ripening and wonderful weather during harvest, warm days and cool mornings.
 Large crop, the wine is very dense and extremely flavorful.